-R 338.7148 pertains to licensure by endorsement for physical therapist assistants.
+R 338.1824 pertains to requirements for licensure by endorsement.
 The rule revision clarifies the conditions that an applicant must satisfy to qualify for licensure by endorsement, to align with recent corresponding legislative changes.

-R 338.7149 pertains to requirements for relicensure of a physical therapist assistant.
+R 338.1825 pertains to requirements for relicensure.
 The rule revision clarifies the proof requirements an applicant licensed in another jurisdiction must satisfy for verification of a license.